PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What are the best months for kayaking in Maryland?

 April through October offer the best conditions.
 May and September are my favorites - good weather without summer crowds.
 Water temperatures are comfortable, and you'll avoid both spring's cold water and summer's jellyfish.
+Fall foliage paddling in October is spectacular, particularly on the Pocomoke River and in Western Maryland.

 Do I need a permit to kayak in Maryland?